Nexus2k/khala-ansible/README.md

 ## Notes

-Monitoring is not yet covered in these ansible playbooks.
-Do NOT run a Polkadot/Kusama validator w/o proper monitoring or you will get slashed.
+- Monitoring is not yet covered in these ansible playbooks.
+Do NOT run a Khala miner w/o proper monitoring or you will get slashed.

-You should not use `root` user on the server, instead replace the `ansible_user` field in `hosts.ini` with an unpriviledged user (which has docker rights).
+- You should not use `root` user on the server, instead replace the `ansible_user` field in `hosts.ini` with an unpriviledged user (which has docker rights).
+- When the prb_lifecycle_1 container get's shutdown too quickly it might corrupt the pruntime workers.
+In that case one of the ways to recover is to copy back the checkpoint.seal.bck file but if that's also corrupt you have to start synching from scratch!!